kongrui/uc-machine-learning/student_intervention/README.md

 - `health` : current health status (numeric: from 1 - very bad to 5 - very good)
 - `absences` : number of school absences (numeric: from 0 to 93)
 - `passed` : did the student pass the final exam (binary: yes or no)

+## Study

+### Problem
+- develop a model that will predict the likelihood that a given student will pass,
+- quantifying whether an intervention is necessary.